Typography

 Use a comfortable reading size for body text.

-Body text uses a minimum effective size of 19px for large screens and 16px on small screens.
+Body text has an ideal effective size of 18px (1.125rem) for large screens and 16px (1rem) on small screens.
 Smaller and larger text are used sparingly via semantic HTML elements (headings, captions, footnotes).

 Smaller text may be used for captions and footnotes.
 The text may not be smaller than (effectively) 16px on large screens and 14px on small screens.